Jackie Joyner-Kersee

-Jacqueline Joyner-Kersee (born March 3, 1962) is a retired American track and field athlete, ranked among the all-time greatest athletes in the heptathlon as well as long jump.
-She won three gold, one silver, and two bronze Olympic medals in those two events at four different Olympic Games.
-Sports Illustrated for Women magazine voted Joyner-Kersee the Greatest Female Athlete of All-Time.
-She is on the board of directors for USA Track & Field (U.S.A.T.F.), the national governing body of the sport.
+Jacqueline Joyner-Kersee (born March 3, 1962) is an American former track and field athlete who competed in both the heptathlon and long jump.
+She won three gold, one silver, and two bronze Olympic medals at four different Olympic Games.
+Joyner-Kersee was also a four-time gold medalist (twice each in heptathlon and long jump) at the world championships.
+Since 1988, she has held the world record for heptathlon.